-1. By using the SuSEfirewall2 program and the following procedure, change the IP tables rules to close off all unnecessary ports on the SMW.
+2. By using the SuSEfirewall2 program and the following procedure, change the IP tables rules to close off all unnecessary ports on the SMW.

+'''

-smw:~ # iptables -L smw:~ # vi /etc/sysconfig/SuSEfirewall2
+smw:~ # iptables -L

+smw:~ # vi /etc/sysconfig/SuSEfirewall2

+'''

-Change the settings of the following variables to be as shown below:
+Change the settings of these variables to the values shown: